KuroP1/katacoda-scenarios/Grafana/Grafana1/step3.md

 After your change the password, click submit.

 ## 2.add new data source
 Now you will see the Grafana homepage like the picture.
-First we need to add a new data source to connect the mysql database. click the gear icon 'configuration' then click 'data sources'.
+First we need to add a new data source to connect with mysql database. click the gear icon 'configuration' then click 'data sources'.
 ![Alt text](https://raw.githubusercontent.com/KuroP1/katacoda-scenarios/main/Grafana/Grafana1/images/step%203-2.PNG "a title")

 click 'add data sources'